-30 Abstract
+Abstract

-31 Introduction: In addition to the well-known cartilage extracellular matrix-related expression of Sox9, 32 we demonstrated that chondrogenic differentiation of progenitor cells is driven by a sharply defined 33 bi-phasic expression of Sox9: an immediate early and a late (extracellular matrix associated) phase 34 expression.
-In this study we aimed to determine what biological processes are driven by Sox9 during 35 this early phase of chondrogenic differentiation.
+Introduction: In our previous research, we demonstrated that in addition to the well-known cartilage extracellular matrix-related expression of Sox9, chondrogenic differentiation of progenitor cells is driven by a sharply defined bi-phasic expression of Sox9: an immediate early and a late (extracellular matrix associated) phase expression.
+In this study we aimed to determine what biological processes are driven by Sox9 during the early phase of chondrogenic differentiation.

-Materials: Sox9 expression in ATDC5 cells was knocked-down by siRNA transfection at the day before chondrogenic differentiation or at day 6 of differentiation.
-Samples were harvested at 2 hours, and 7 days of differentiation.
-The transcriptomes (RNA-seq approach) and proteomes (Label-free proteomics approach) were compared using pathway and network analyses.
+Materials: Sox9 expression in ATDC5 cells was knocked-down by siRNA transfection at the day before chondrogenic differentiation started or at day 6 in differentiation.
+Samples were harvested at 2 hours, and 7 days in differentiation.
+The transcriptomes (RNA-seq) and proteomes (LC MS/MS) were compared using pathway and network analyses.
 Total protein translational capacity was evaluated with the SuNSET assay, active ribosomes with polysome profiling and ribosome modus with bicistronic reporter assays.

-42 Results: Early Sox9 knockdown severely inhibited chondrogenic differentiation weeks later.
-Sox9 43 expression during the immediate early phase of ATDC5 chondrogenic differentiation regulated the 44 expression of ribosome biogenesis factors and ribosomal protein subunits.
-This was accompanied by 45 decreased translational capacity following Sox9 knockdown, and this correlated to lower amounts of 46 active mono- and polysomes.
-Moreover, cap- versus IRES-mediated translation was altered by Sox9 47 knockdown.
-Sox9 overexpression was able to induce reciprocal effects to the Sox9 knockdown.
+Results: Early Sox9 knockdown severely inhibited chondrogenic differentiation weeks later.
+Sox9 expression during the immediate early phase of ATDC5 chondrogenic differentiation regulated the expression of ribosome biogenesis factors and ribosomal protein subunits.
+This was accompanied by decreased translational capacity following Sox9 knockdown, and this correlated to lower amounts of active mono- and polysomes.
+Moreover, cap- versus IRESmediated translation was altered by Sox9 knockdown.
+Sox9 overexpression was able to induce reciprocal effects of the Sox9 knockdown.

-48 Conclusion: Here we identified an essential new function for Sox9 during early chondrogenic 49 differentiation.
-A role for Sox9 in regulation of ribosome amount, activity and/or composition may be 50 crucial in preparation for the demanding proliferative phase and subsequent cartilage extracellular 51 matrix-production of chondroprogenitors in the growth plate in vivo.
+Conclusion: Here we identified an essential new function for Sox9 during early chondrogenic differentiation.
+A role for Sox9 in regulation of ribosome amount, activity and composition may be crucial in preparation for the demanding proliferative phase and subsequent cartilage extracellular matrix-production of chondroprogenitors in the growth plate in vivo.